peterhinch/micropython-epaper/README.md

 # Getting started

-Copy the modules listed below to the Pyboard.
+Copy the mandatory modules listed below to the Pyboard.
 Assuming the device is connected on the 'L' side simply cut and paste this at the REPL.
-Note that with all code samples it's best to issue `<ctrl>D` before pasting to reset the Pyboard: this is because the driver needs to instantiate large buffers.
+Note that with all code samples it's best to issue `<ctrl>D` before pasting to reset the
+Pyboard: this is because the driver needs to instantiate large buffers.
 Memory allocation errors are likely unless RAM is first cleared by a soft reset.
-Note that all the following code samples assume EA hardware: if you're using Adafruit add `mode=epaper.ADAFRUIT` as a constructor argument.
+Note that all the following code samples assume EA hardware: if using Adafruit add `mode=epaper.ADAFRUIT` as a constructor argument.

 ```python
 import epaper